Lynn Hill: The Nose

 In her autobiography, Hill explains how she had "underestimated" how complicated climbing The Nose in a day would be with a film crew.
 Endless complications arose, such as the American coproducer backing out at the last minute, the soundman and cameraman refusing to rappel down the summit because they were afraid, and minor technical problems such as dead batteries.
 Hill herself had to coordinate many of the logistics because the producer had abandoned the project.
 Her first attempt to free climb The Nose in a day was plagued with problems.
 She ran out of chalk after 22 pitches, very nearly ran out of water and was taxed by the intense heat.
 She tried again soon after.
 On September 19 at 10 pm, she and her partner Steve Sutton, began the ascent again, this time without a film crew.
 After 23 hours, she had free climbed the entire route.
 In his book on the changing culture of Yosemite climbers, Joseph Taylor explains that Hill's ascent of The Nose demonstrates how climbing in the Yosemite Valley had altered from its origins in 1960s counterculture to become a "consumable experience".
 Hill staged what he describes as a "spectacle", filming the event "to capture the spontaneity of her one-day ascent", but she was only successful when not surrounded by a film crew.

 The "Free Nose" and the "Free Nose in a day" remained unrepeated over 10 years after Hill's first ascents—despite numerous attempts by some of the best big wall climbers in the world.
 Over time, a consensus grade of 5.14a/b has emerged for the most difficult pitch, known as pitch 27 or Changing Corners, a fact which cements her Free Nose ascents as two of the most impressive achievements in climbing history.
 At the time, climbing legend Yvon Chouinard called it "the biggest thing that has ever been done on rock" and Alexander Huber later wrote that this climb "passed men's dominance in climbing and left them behind".
 He also regarded her statement upon completing the climb of "It goes, boys!" as reasonable although other climbers regarded it as provocative.

-The Nose saw a second free ascent in 1998, when Scott Burke summitted after 261 days of effort.
+The Nose saw a second free ascent in 1998, when Scott Burke summited after 261 days of effort.
 Then, on October 14, 2005, the team of Tommy Caldwell and Beth Rodden also free climbed The Nose, and on October 16, 2005, Caldwell did it in less than 12 hours.